jomjol/water-meter-system-complete/README.md

 # water-meter-system-complete

 This repository is the sum of different projects to read out an analog water meter with the help of a camera and image processing, including neural network processing to extract the values.
-The result is a HTTP-server, that takes an image as input, process it and gives as an output the water meter number, including the subdigits.
+The result is a HTTP-server, that takes an image as input, processes it and gives as an output the water meter number, including the subdigits.

 The overall system with description of the single steps is described here: [https://github.com/jomjol/water-meter-measurement-system](https://github.com/jomjol/water-meter-measurement-system)